mikeizbicki/programmer-english/README.md

     The GNOME desktop [is pronounced with a hard G](https://stuff.mit.edu/afs/athena/astaff/project/aui/html/pronunciation.html) because the G in GNOME stands for GNU.

     The command-line plotting software gnuplot is [not affiliated not affiliated with GNU](http://www.gnuplot.info/faq/faq.html#x1-70001.2) and so the G is silent.

+    The gunicorn webserver is not affiliated with GNU but [still pronounced with a hard G](https://github.com/benoitc/gunicorn/issues/139) because the G stands for green.

 1. Latex is pronounced "La-tech" and not "La-techs".